THE AI PURCHASE CHANNEL

 The channel will also commoditise the operational layer of brand marketing.
 Writing product FAQs, comparison pages, structured content, persona-targeted answers — the work that used to require a content team, an SEO consultant, and a brand editor — gets done by agents, with humans approving rather than producing.
 The teams that win will be the ones whose humans spend their time on narrative, taste, and judgement, not on production.

-Slingso is the AI agent your brand onboards as the team member responsible for the AI Purchase Channel.
-One job description.
+Slingso is the AI agent your brand onboards as the dedicated AI Purchase Channel Manager.
+One role.
 One goal: grow your brand value and revenue from the channel.
-Think of it as the dedicated channel owner you don't have to hire — except it works 24×7, doesn't take vacation, and its memory of your brand compounds every month.
+Two metrics to measure it: Narrative Accuracy (how correctly the AI describes your brand to shoppers) and Purchase Likelihood (how often the AI ends up recommending you).
+Think of it as the dedicated channel manager you don't have to hire — except it works 24×7, doesn't take vacation, and its memory of your brand compounds every month.

 The agent has the unbounded intelligence of frontier AI inside — to research, reason, write, and act — but it operates inside a strict business contract that makes it predictable.
 Five loops run continuously: Monitor (what is AI saying about your brand right now?) → Analyse (why aren't we the recommendation?) → Create (what should we ship to fix it?) → Approve (will you sign this off before we publish?) → Measure (did the action move the needle?).
 The intelligence inside each loop is unbounded; the contract around it is not.
 That is the agent's superpower — full AI inside, bounded behaviour outside.